gonzex/test_abidocs/doc/developers/markdown.md

 | `https://www.abinit.org` | https://www.abinit.org | [MagicLink](https://facelessuser.github.io/pymdown-extensions/extensions/magiclink/)

-This is the **recommended** approach to create links to external resources and internal links.
+This is the **recommended** approach to create links to external resources and internal links to other pages/sections of the website.
 There are however cases in which we would like to have an even simpler syntax to generate automatically links in the documentation pages, in particular links to:

 * The input variables declared in `abinit_vars.yml`.
 * The bibliographic citations declared in `abiref.bib`.
+* Input files of the Abinit test suite.
 * Website pages commonly used e.g. a topic page.

 For this reason, we extend the Markdown syntax to account for typical cases